naveedn/naveed-website/content/posts/2020-03-13-evaluating-the-alternatives-to-the-leetcode-style-interview.md

 The solutions above, while close, don't fully satisfy my criteria for a sane and rigorous interview process -- although if I saw more of Alternative 1 or 3, I'd be happy.

 In my experience, there was a certain class of interview that met all the criteria above and hasn't been discussed yet.
-However, I'm still writing that piece, so check back next week!
+So, without further ado, check out a [sane and fair process for conducting senior software engineering interviews](https://www.naveed.dev/posts/alternative-senior-engineer-interview-process).

 **NOTE:** As I alluded to earlier, there is no one-size-fits all.
 If the current non-LC based assessments are your jam, then more power to you!
 I would recommend taking a look at [Hiring Without Whiteboards](https://github.com/poteto/hiring-without-whiteboards) so you can find your next company! <3